 The pop-up also shows some options to dismiss the message, remind later, or learn more and don’t remind again, according to The Verge.
 However, if business and enterprise users purchased the Extended Security Update under the Cloud Solution Partner (CSP) program, they will not be seeing the prompts at all.

 This full-screen pop-up might come across as annoying for some Windows 7 users, but there is a good reason behind it.
 Running an operating system that is no longer supported major downfalls as you won’t be able to get the latest security patches or updates to stay protected from viruses.

 However, if you’re still running Windows 7 on your PC or laptop come January 2020, you do have a few options.
 As we pointed out, although Microsoft ended the free upgrade path to Windows 10, it is still technically possible to get or upgrade to the newer operating system for free.
-You also can go out and purchase a new PC or laptop, many of which are likely to be more modern, and likely have better specs than your current device.
+You also can go out and get one of the newere best laptops, many of which are likely to be more modern, and likely have better specs than your current device.
 Of course, if you do so, you always can tweak Windows 10 to make it look just like Windows 7, so you’ll feel right at home.

 - What is Windows Polaris?

 - How to download a Windows 10 ISO file legally and install Windows 10 from it